Understanding the Probate Process

 Inheritance Funding Company offers probate cash advances to heirs such as yourself whose money is trapped in the lengthy probate court process.
 Our cash advances are not loans, providing several advantages to you.
 Unlike traditional lenders and banks, we never charge an interest rate, there are no monthly payments, and there’s no need to risk losing collateral assets such as your car or home.
 Your employment history and credit score won’t impact your eligibility either.

 In order to qualify for probate funding, all we ask is that you’re an heir to an estate currently going through probate and that you will be receiving at least $17,000 when the estate closes.
 As long as that’s the case, we can usually send you a portion of your inheritance right away.
 In return, you assign a set dollar amount to our company and we wait for the probate estate to close.
 We even offer significant rebates if we are paid back earlier than originally planned.

 Fast And Easy Cash From Probate

-When applying for a probate cash advance, you can expect to receive funds in as little as three days.
+When applying for a probate cash advance, you can expect to receive funds within 24 hours.
 Your dedicated Funding Officer will work closely with you and your attorney and be available by phone and email throughout the entire process.

 Apply Now For Your Free Quote